danielpclark/array_tool/README.md

 ##Future plans

-I plan on implementing Array like methods for union, difference, and uniq.
-Also I plan to add methods on to the basic Array like collection types.
-So methods would be available to use on &[] and Vec.
+I plan to implement many of the methods available for Arrays in higher languages; such as Ruby.
+Ideally all methods will be optimized for efficiency (most are).
+Expect regular updates.

 ###Contribute